feature-creeps/observability-workshop/ltg_workshop/run_stack_on_aws.md

 - If you use `aws-vault` to protect AWS creds add this before the above command: `aws-vault exec ninedemons-admin_role -- `
 - If you get an error about ENI compatability add this flag to the command: `--amazonec2-ami ami-068f09e337d7da0c4`
 - If you have any issues bringing up an instance or have previously done so, you may need to clean out the docker-machines found at `~/.docker/machine/machines/` and or clean out the AWS Keys which can be found by running `aws ec2 describe-key-pairs`
+- If you haven't provisioned a machine in this region before, Amazon may need to validate your request first.
+This usually only takes a few minutes, but it can result in your instance request hanging (you won't be able to talk to it).
+If that happens, use `docker-machine rm <machine name>` to remove the instance then re-run `docker-machine create`.

 ### Installing on the machine